cmugpi/cmugpi.github.io/topics/latex/index.md

   - This template has been distributed by a number of classes at CMU, including 15-251 and 15-451.
 It's fairly straightforward, but it does the job.
 - [LaTeX Homework Class][homework-class]
-  - This project let's you just do `\documentclass{homework}` to gain access to a load of helpful commands for typesetting your homework.
+  - This project lets you just do `\documentclass{homework}` to gain access to a load of helpful commands for typesetting your homework.
 - [LaTeX Homework Template][jake-template]
-  - This is Jake Zimmerman's LaTeX template.
+  - This is another LaTeX template.
 It was based off the CMU template above, with some convenience features added on top of it, and restyled a bit.
-  -  __The "LaTeX Homework Class" (directly above) replaces this template__!
-    It's just here in case getting the class file to work turns out to be too tricky.
 - [Comprehensive Preamble][preamble]
   - This is a huge LaTeX preamble that contains useful macros for commonly used math symbols.